-- (25) All monies due to the municipality must be collected as soon as possible, either on or immediately after due date, and banked on a daily basis.
-Over week-ends and public holidays monies must be banked on the next working day.
-Where huge amounts are collected after monies have been banked on Fridays or on days prior to a public holiday, these monies must also be deposited prior to the closer of the bank. - (26) The cash holding of the municipality must be kept at the minimum level required to finance the day to day operations of the municipality.
+(18) All monies due to the municipality must be collected as soon as possible, a) --either on or immediately after due date, and banked on a dailybasis.

+b) -oOver --week-ends and public holidays monies must be banked on the next --working day.

+(25)c) wWhere huge amounts are collected after monies have been -banked on Fridays or on days prior to a public holiday, these monies must also be deposited prior to the closinger of the bank.

+(27)(19) The cash holding of the municipality must be kept at the minimum level- required to finance the day to day operations of the municipality.

+(28)(20) Procedures must be designed in order to ensure compliance with the Local Government Municipal Finance Management Act, 2003 (Act No. 56 of 2003) and Regulation R308 as published in Government Gazette 27431 of 1 April 2005, regarding all cash.

+(29)(21) Bank account balances must be reconciled to the cashbook.
+Accounts that are used daily must be reconciled daily while investment accounts may be reconciled on a less frequent basis.